ctbalasca/CTBWebsite/content/authors/admin/_index.md

 education:
   courses:
- # - course: PhD in Sociology
+ - course: PhD in Sociology
- #   institution: The Ohio State University
+    institution: The Ohio State University
-  #  year: 2023
+    year: est. May 2023
   - course: MA in Sociology
     institution: The Ohio State University
     year: 2019